 National Leaders Announce Action Agenda For Legacy Cities

-Tuesday’s release was accompanied by a public discussion co-hosted by Rutgers University – Newark (RU-N) with over 40 of the nation’s top urban development and historic landmark experts.
-As part of that discussion, PRN conducted a tour of the ongoing redevelopment of the historic Hahne & Company building, which is being highlighted as a successful, collaborative approach that combined preservation andeconomic revitalization – a challenge in many legacy cities like Newark, Detroit, and more.
+Tuesday’s release was accompanied by a public discussion that was co-hosted by Rutgers University–Newark (RU-N), with over forty of the nation’s top urban development and historic landmark experts.
+As part of that discussion, PRN conducted a tour of the ongoing redevelopment of the historic Hahne & Company building, which is being highlighted as a successful, collaborative approach that combined preservation and economic revitalization—a challenge in many legacy cities like Newark, Detroit, and more.

 Rutgers University – Newark Chancellor Nancy Cantor said: “The Action Agenda’s clarion call to carry forward the ‘legacy’ of legacy cities by preserving their stories entails an equally powerful call to amplify the voices of diverse new generations in retelling them.
 That is a challenge to all of us—in Newark and legacy cities like it everywhere—and it is precisely what we have in mind with our university-community collaboratory we are developing in the Hahne & Company building and precisely why we think the name of our collaboratory, ‘Express Newark,’ is so apt.
 We are thrilled to be working with the Preservation Rightsizing Network to advance this shared agenda.”